Matatika/matatika-docs/content/data-import/custom-scripts.md

 ## Basics

-Custom scripts are bash scripts that generally invoke meltano commands.
-As mentioned before you can also control the data import's enviroment in these scripts as seen in the `Default actions` script below:
+Custom scripts are bash scripts that generally invoke [Meltano](https://meltano.com/docs/plugin-management.html) commands.
+As mentioned before you can also control the [data import's]({{site.baseurl}}/glossary#data-import) enviroment in these scripts as seen in the `Default actions` script below:
 ```bash
 export EXTRACTOR='[(${pipeline.dataSource.extractor.name})]'
 export LOADER='[(${pipeline.dataStore.loader.name})]'